 I will say though, despite the extremeness of this particular stressor there was a huge positive that went hand in hand with it.
 Due to the demanding nature of law school it actually gave me something to focus my nervous energy on.
 When I was reading case law or studying for my finals my mind was set on that task and that task only.
 This focus stopped my mind from tail spinning into an anxious disaster.
 It actually made me oddly feel at ease (when I wasn't in class that is) that I had something to consume my thoughts with.
 So, I tended to rewrite my notes when I got home, make note cards, re-make note cards, or literally do anything extra I could do to keep my mind occupied.
 I think dumping all my energy into this positive is what allowed me to excel so well and ultimately graduate cum laude.
 PS.
 If you're reading this and you're currently in law school I feel the struggle you're going through, but just know that you CAN and WILL get through it, so don't give up.

-THIRD, I was very sick during these two years.
+THIRD, I was very sick during this timeframe.
 It turned out that one of my apartments that I was living in at the time was completely covered in black mold.
 I was in and out of the doctors office and hospitals more times than I can even remember and NOBODY knew what was wrong with me.
-I was having difficulty breathing, a cough that seemed to linger, extremely itchy skin, and just being so insanely tired.
+I was having difficulty breathing, a cough that seemed to linger, extremely itchy skin, and just being so insanely tired and foggy.
 I will never forget the day it snowed and water started leaking through my windows so maintenance had to come check it out.
 That's when they found the black mold.
 After seeing the photos I took of the mold in my apartment, my doctor wrote a letter mandating my lease be broken immediately because of my declining health.
 And guess what?
 Black mold significantly messes with your nervous system and my anxiety was quadrupling even more as an effect.

 Now that you know "the why", let's talk about what happened to me during those two years.